KensukeMaeba/KensukeMaeba.github.io/_pages/about.md

 ======
 I am a Ph.D. student in the Department of Economics at Northwestern University.
 My research field is Development Economics at the intersection of Industrial Organization and the Economics of Education.

-From Fall 2023, I will join Compass Lexecon in the Chicago office as a Senior Economist.
+After graduating in June 2023, I will join Compass Lexecon in the Chicago office as a Senior Economist.

 [Download academic CV in PDF](http://KensukeMaeba.github.io/files/Maeba_CV.pdf)